flightaware/kafkatcl/README.md

 Return the current output queue length, i.e. the messages waiting to be sent to, or acknowledged by, the broker.

+* *$handle* info topics

+Return a list of the topics defined on the kafka cluster.

 * *$handle* delete

 Delete the handle object, destroying the command.